 Traffic case arraignments occur in the courtrooms listed on your citation.
 The location will also be displayed on the monitors in the courthouse lobby, or you can call the Criminal Information Center at 202-879-1373.
 All misdemeanor and felony arraignments occur in Courtroom C-10.

-Before releasing an inmate, the DC Jail Records Office staff must first run checks for outstanding warrants, detainers, and or other situations that could prevent release.
+Before releasing an inmate, the DC Jail Records Office staff must check for outstanding warrants, detainers, and or other situations that could prevent release.
 If you believe that an inmate should have been released, you should first contact the DC Jail’s Record Office at 202-673-8257.
 For questions, you may call the attorney advisor for the Criminal Division at 202-879-1416.